gql-dart/ferry/ferry/README.md

 ## Download Your GraphQL Schema

-To generate our classes, we first need to downoad our GraphQL in SDL format to any location within the `lib` project directory.
+To generate our classes, we first need to download our GraphQL in SDL format to any location within the `lib` project directory.
 You can use the [get-graphql-schema](https://github.com/prisma-labs/get-graphql-schema) tool to download a schema from a GraphQL endpoint:

 First, install the tool: